 (1) Effective January 1, 2020, we recognize revenue on a net basis for the Programmatic activity, which had been recognized on a gross basis historically, including for the year ended December 31, 2019.
-If revenue for 2019 had been presented on an as adjusted (non-IFRS) comparable basis to facilitate comparability, net profit margin for the year ended December 31, 2019 would be 3%.
+If revenue for 2019 had been presented on a comparable basis to facilitate comparability, net profit margin for the year ended December 31, 2019 would be 3%.
 See "-Critical Accounting Policies, Judgments and Estimates-Revenue Recognition" for information regarding the revenue recognition presentation change.